 TravelingMom Tip: If your kids are paleontology fanatics like ours, it pays to get a discount “passport” to the tar pits.
 The museum is open 9:30 a.m. to 5 p.m. every day of the week except for some holidays.
 Parking near the tar pits is $12 flat rate.

 5. Los Angeles Natural Science Museum

-The Natural Science Museum at downtown’s Exposition Park is the western United States’s largest natural museum.
-The museum, which opened in 1913, displays thirty-five million specimens covering 4.5 billion years.
-The permanent exhibits showcase everything from dinosaurs bones to exhibits on pre-Imperialism cultures.
+The Natural Science Museum at downtown’s Exposition Park is the western United States’ largest natural museum.
+The museum, which opened in 1913, displays 35 million specimens covering 4.5 billion years.
+The permanent exhibits showcase everything from dinosaur bones to exhibits on pre-Imperialism cultures.
 Our kids found the hallway with dioramas of reconstructed animal habitats most interesting and spent a good hour reading the displays.